ZackBerw/Unreal-Engine-Interactive-3D-Visualizer/README.md

-# MIDI-to-OSC
+# Unreal Engine Interactive 3D Visualizer
-Here are some resources so you can get started with controlling events and effects inside of Unreal Engine 5.4 and above via a MIDI to OSC workflow.
-This is achieved through some MaxForLive devices following a MIDI to OSC protocol, as used in the Ableton Live Suite.
+Here are some resources so you can get started with controlling events and effects inside of Unreal Engine 5.4 and above via an audio/MIDI to OSC workflow.
+This is achieved through some MaxForLive devices following an audio/MIDI to OSC protocol, as used in the Ableton Live Suite.

 If you happen to have any ideas on how to improve the project, please feel free to contribute!